chalatz/tours/pages/info/reviews-comments-content.md

     AGAIN <br>\nJo-Ann GIOMARIA@aol.com\n\nDear Nick, We had a chance to tour the Island with you on both East and West Coasts, and have great time.<br>\nComing back I looked at your web site.
 I hope your business approach works well.<br>\nWith the best wishes to you and your cosmopolitan family, Yuri<br>\nDr.
-Yuri Rosenberg<br>\nTEL-AVIV UNIVERSITY<br>\nISRAEL yurir@post.tau.ac.il\n\nMy wife, Nancy, and I spent a couple of hours with Nicholas last September.We had a wonderful time, got lots of information on Rhodes.
+Yuri Rosenberg\n\n\nMy wife, Nancy, and I spent a couple of hours with Nicholas last September.We had a wonderful time, got lots of information on Rhodes.
 He knows the Island of Rhodes as well as how life in Rhodes is today.<br>\nNicholas speaks 5 or 6 languages and is very easy to listen to.
 He was in no rush, but ready to move on when we were.
 I think he made our stop there wonderful instead of just nice.
-I would not hesitate to recommend him as a private tour.<br>\nGraham & Nancy<br>\ncsdiwhitt@musfiber.com       "
+I would not hesitate to recommend him as a private tour.<br>\nGraham & Nancy<br>\ncsdiwhitt@musfiber.com
+    \      "
 - year: "1998"
   text: |-
     Hi Nick.
 Just thought you would like to know that I have included your name and email on the Net so that everyone can have the wonderful experience we had with you.
 Here is a portion of my "review" of our cruise that I just uploaded:  Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this "tour" with a wonderful driver named Nicholas.
 He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.<br>